Win or lose, what next for Yorke’s red, black and white army? And what does it mean for T&T’s football?

 Former coaches Dennis Lawrence and Angus Eve both defeated the United States in competitive fixtures, albeit without advancing Trinidad and Tobago’s cause significantly in either scenario.

-Yorke, however, could not defeat a mediocre Curaçao team after two attempts or a Haiti outfit team that played for nearly an hour with 10 players.
+Yorke, however, could not defeat a mediocre Curaçao team after two attempts or a Haiti outfit that played for nearly an hour with 10 players.

 If the Warriors do not get a result against Jamaica, what does Yorke use to support his claim for reinstatement, beyond an excited fan base?